dbt-labs/docs.getdbt.com/website/docs/guides/duckdb-qs.md

 ## Introduction

-In this quickstart guide, you’ll learn how to install dbt Core for the use of DuckDB.
+In this quickstart guide, you will discover how to use dbt Core with DuckDB.
+This guide will demonstrate how to:

-We'll also touch on creating a codespace executing the `dbt build` command from it in _less than 5 minutes_.
+- Create a GitHub Codespace using a template provided by dbt Labs.

-The guide will show you how to:
+   - This sets up a fully functional dbt environment with an operational and executable project.
+The codespace automatically connects to the DuckDB database and loads a year's worth of data from our fictional Jaffle Shop café, which sells food and beverages in several US cities.

-- Install DuckDB
+- Run any dbt command from the environment’s terminal.
-- Troubleshoot errors
+- Generate a larger dataset for the Jaffle Shop café (for example, 5 years of data instead of just one).

-- Create a larger dataset
+For additional information, refer to the [README](https://github.com/gwenwindflower/octocatalog) for the Jaffle Shop template.
+It includes instructions on how to do this, along with animated GIFs.